tvaroska/working/memory-bank/techContext.md

 - **End-to-End Tests**: For validating the web interface

 ## Monitoring & Logging
-- Uses `structlog` for structured logging
+- Uses `structlog` for structured logging with contextual information
-- Contextual information added to logs for better debugging
 - Configurable log levels and processors
+- Contextual binding for better traceability across components
+- Exception handling with proper logging